Syntropic Farming Formation Course (English)

 _____________________________________________________________

-At the moment, everyone living on site is dedicating the majority of their energy to working on developing the project.
+Tierramor is able to comfortably accommodate 30+ people.
+We anticipate between 10 and 30 people living in the community at any given time.
+At the moment, 10 people living on site are dedicating the majority of their energy to working on developing the project.

 Most of the food is vegetarian, and vegans can be accommodated.
 We aim to have as much local and organic food as possible.

-These opportunities are not currently available, but will become available over the next few years.
+These opportunities are coming soon!
 Please sign up to our newsletter to stay up to date with this.

 Reach out to us directly at contact@tierramor.cr or fill out the form below.
 Please make sure you have had a look at the FAQs on the Co-Create pages before reaching out